k9ordon/k9ordon.github.io/_posts/2016-03-10-meteor-a-lovestory.md

 Meteor.js' persistent data layer is MongoDB with some more magic.

 Data fetching is done with [DDP](https://www.meteor.com/ddp) (Distributed Data Protocol).
 Just remember its **REST for Websockets**.
-Everything in Meteor.js is realtime by default, which is done by livequery a live database connector for Mongo (theoretically also MySQL #wtf).
+Everything in Meteor.js is real-time by default, which is done by livequery a live database connector for Mongo (theoretically also MySQL #wtf).
 From a very high perspective: You execute a query, receive the result and all subsequent changes to this very query via web socket. :raised_hands:

 Meteor.js also feels fast because of a concept called **Optimistic UI**.
-All the data that is transferred between MongoDB and clients, gets cached in a minimongo.
+All the data that is transferred between MongoDB and clients gets cached in a minimongo.
 If a template gets rendered it instantly renders with data from minimongo and then updates with data from MongoDB.

 Enough theory - now some code.
 Somewhere in your global scope: